Zoe34/world-quiz/README.md

 - When the code was passed through JSHint it returned no errors - the JavaScript code was pasted into JSHint.
 - When the code was passed through W3C Validator and showed no errors - the link https://zoe34.github.io/world-quiz/index.html was pasted into the Address bar.

+### Test Cases:

+### Fixed Bugs:

+### Supported screens and browsers:

+## Deployment
+### Gitpod:
+- The project has been deployed to Github pages.
+- Once opened it redirects to Gitpod pages.
+- From the settings of the repository
+- Change the settings of the branch to main branch and click save.
+- The link https://zoe34.github.io/world-quiz/ can be accessed by opening Github pages and the link appears on a green background.
+- The website was made public by changing the visibility to public in the settings section.

+## Credits:
+- Pixabay.com was used to generate the images for this project
+- The Stack Overflow website and W3Schools were used as guidance during the making of this project.